CoEDL/elpiscloud/docs/contributing.md

 Which will skip those tests.

-#### Writing your own tests
+#### Writing Your Own Tests

 When writing your own tests, I'd recommend following the style of the preexisting tests for that folder.
-Generally in poetry folders, the tests exist under the `tests` directory.
+Generally in Poetry folders, the tests exist under the `tests` directory.

 As a general naming convention for tests you write, we recommend: